History of the Jews in Los Angeles: Geography

 Since the late 1960s, Orthodox Jews have increasingly settled Hancock Park.
 Today, Hancock Park (as well as the adjoining Beverly-La-Brea District) is home to a rapidly expanding Hasidic Jewish population with the majority of the Chassidic Dynasties represented in strong number, in particular Satmar, Bobov, Boyan, Bobov-45, Belz, Chabad, Ger, Karlin-Stolin, Vizhnitz, Munkacz, Spinka, Klausenburg, Skver, and Puppa communities, among others.
 Additionally, a community of Haredi non-Hasidic Lithuanian Jews (typically called Litvish or Yeshivish) reside in the area along with a smaller number of Modern Orthodox Jews.

 As of 1990, the majority of Iranians in Beverly Hills were Jewish.
 By that year, many Iranian restaurants and businesses were established in a portion of Westwood Boulevard south of Wilshire Boulevard.

 Jews have increasingly settled within the city of Los Angeles in the San Fernando Valley and in the Conejo Valley city of Thousand Oaks.

 When Jews settled in Los Angeles, they were originally located in the Downtown area.
 Industrial expansion in the Downtown area pushed Jews to Eastside Los Angeles, where The Los Angeles Jewish community formed in the years 1910–1920.
 The Brooklyn Avenue-Boyle Heights area, the Temple Street area, and the Central Avenue area were the settlement points of Jews in that period.

 In the 1920s, the population saw Boyle Heights as the heart of the Jewish community.
 In 1908, Boyle Heights had three Jewish families.
 In 1920, there were 1,842 Jewish families there.
 In the mid-1920s, about 33% of all Jews in Los Angeles lived in Boyle Heights.
 By 1930, almost 10,000 Jewish families lived in Boyle Heights.

 Since 1953, every representative of the City Council's 5th District has been Jewish.

 By the 1980s, a large number of Jews moved to the Pico-Robertson neighborhood in Los Angeles' Westside.
 They joined an already established community of German Ashkenazi Jews who settled in the area in the 1910s, and a newer population of Iranian Jews who had fled the revolution.
 Today, the neighborhood is home to a substantial Jewish community, with over six major Jewish private schools, and over thirty kosher restaurants (including Chinese, Mexican, Israeli, Thai, delis, steakhouses, and more), over twenty synagogues, and five mikvahs.

 As of 2020, about 87,000 Jews were estimated to reside in Orange County.

 Demographics

 According to a 2007 study by Pew Research, the Jewish population of Los Angeles has been said to be the most racially diverse in North America; with 8% being of mixed race and 7% being Hispanic or Latin.
 In 2007, Jewish students comprised 4% of the student body of the Los Angeles Unified School District.
 Los Angeles also had the highest percentage of adherents to Reconstructionist Judaism in the nation, who were estimated to number 7% of the local Jewish community.

+According to a 2021 study, the largest Jewish denominations in Los Angeles were Reform (25%) and Conservative (15%), with a smaller Orthodox community (6%).